MidiPilot - Your AI Copilot

 Agent Steps Panel

 During an Agent run, a collapsible Agent Steps panel appears below the chat showing real-time progress: each tool call, its parameters, and results.
+The agent loop can also stream live reasoning summaries, assistant text, and tool-call argument progress while the step is still being generated.
 Step indicators use theme-aware colors that adapt to dark and light mode (⏳ pending, 🔄 active, ✅ done, ⚠ retrying, ❌ failed).

 When to Use Agent Mode